tibbe/talks/stanford-2011/performance.md

 * Software engineer at Google

-* Started using Haskell 2005.
+* Started using Haskell in 2005.

 * Worked on (among other things) GHC's new scalable I/O implementation.